 Also Offering Breast Lift in Granite Bay & Roseville

-The two primary breast lift techniques are a Wise pattern mastopexy and a vertical mastopexy.
-These breast lifts vary based on the incision patterns.
-During your consultation with Dr. Coscia, he will perform a physical exam with measurements of your breasts that will help guide the decision for the type of breast lift used.
-The benefits of each technique will be discussed thoroughly.
-The breast lift procedure itself will elevate the breasts, reshape the breasts, and improve the symmetry between the breasts.
 Some women desire added fullness in conjunction with a lift.
-This is referred to as a “mastopexy augmentation.”
-For these patients, a breast lift is performed at the same time as a breast augmentation with insertion of implants.
+The combination procedure to lift the breasts and add implants is referred to as a “mastopexy augmentation.”
+For these patients, a breast lift is performed at the same time as breast augmentation with the insertion of implants.
 This is a great procedure to gain both improved breast shape and positioning and increase fullness to the upper border of the breast.

 What Type of Anesthesia is Used for this Procedure?